WorksheetCode-sensitiveLast reviewed April 29, 2026

 Can a load test result alone return equipment to service?

-No. The result needs instrument data, condition checks, alarms, manufacturer limits, maintenance procedure, and qualified review.
+No. The result needs instrument data, condition checks, alarms, manufacturer limits, maintenance procedure, and approval under the responsible maintenance or engineering procedure.

 Why record runtime?